Historic Landmarks Board: Historic Neighborhoods

 To see detail on a historic resource in the Clark Historic District, either point your mouse to a historic resource on the map below and click, or if you know the address, click on the address link at the bottom of the page.

-The Naylor-Walker Neighborhood area is north of the downtown and west of Pacific University.
+The Walker-Naylor National Register Historic District is north of the downtown and west of Pacific University.
+It is a roughly rectangular area with irregular borders of 23rd and 21st Avenues on the north and south, and C and A Streets on the west and east.
 The area is residential containing some of the oldest houses in Forest Grove.

 Many of Forest Grove's local historic landmarks are located in this neighborhood.
 Thomas G. Naylor and the Reverend Elkanah Walker settled donation land claims west and north of Harvey Clark, respectively.
 Both gave land to found the Tualatin Academy.
 Many of the names connected to the houses are repeated on the downtown commercial buildings.
 The area contained a small commercial district on its southeast edge that was devastated by a fire in 1919.